 - Contains chemicals that create unhealthy fumes

-- Removes tough stains from dirt, mold, algae, mildew and more
+- No bleach or ammonia.
+Removes tough stains from dirt, mold, algae, mildew and more

 - Removes gray weathering on wood, chalking and oxidation